canonical/opensearch-operator/docs/how-to/back-up-and-restore/index.md

 (how-to-guides-back-up-and-restore-index)=
 # How to back up and restore

-This guide shows how to create backups of a Charmed OpenSearch cluster, restore from a backup, and migrate data to a new cluster.
+This guide shows how to create backups (snapshots) of a Charmed OpenSearch cluster, restore from a backup, and migrate data to a new cluster.

 ## Prerequisites